robertmartin8/PyPortfolioOpt/README.md

 ### Other optimisers

-The features above mostly pertain to solving efficient frontier optimisation problems via quadratic programming (though this is taken care of by `cvxpy`).
+The features above mostly pertain to solving mean-variance optimisation problems via quadratic programming (though this is taken care of by `cvxpy`).
 However, we offer different optimisers as well:

+- Mean-semivariance optimisation
+- Mean-CVaR optimisation
 - Hierarchical Risk Parity, using clustering algorithms to choose uncorrelated assets
 - Markowitz's critical line algorithm (CLA)